abubakar-yinka/UdaciCards/README.md

 - Also, You can Press 's' to sign in and enable more options

+#### Test

-This project has been tested on an Android 9.
+- This project has been tested on a Samsung of Android 9.0.